Sri Lanka at the Olympics

-Sri Lanka first participated at the Olympic Games in 1948, and has sent a delegation to every Summer Olympic Games except for the 1976 Games to boycott apartheid South Africa and has never participated in the Winter Olympic Games.
+Sri Lanka first participated at the Olympic Games in 1948, and has sent a delegation to every Summer Olympic Games except for the 1976 Games to boycott apartheid South Africa.
+The nation has never participated in the Winter Olympic Games.

 Sri Lankan athletes have won a total of two Olympic silver medals, both in athletics.

 The National Olympic Committee of Sri Lanka was created in 1937 and recognized by the International Olympic Committee that same year.
 The nation was designated as Ceylon (country code "CEY") until 1972.

 Parami Wasanthi Maristela won Sri Lanka's first ever Youth Olympics medal, a bronze in the girls' 2000 metre steeplechase athletics event at the 2018 Summer Youth Olympics.